aadeshkulkarni/figuringout/README.md

 A React frontend and Cloudflare workers backend application offering features that replicate Medium, the popular blogging platform.

 Features:
-* Token based Authentication
+* Token based Authentication.
-* Create, Read, Update, Delete Blogs
+* Create, Read, Update, Delete Blogs.
-* Bookmark, Like, Search, Filter Blogs
+* Bookmark, Like, Search, Filter Blogs.
-* Generate Blog using AI
+* Generate Blog using AI.
 * Voice over for blogs, so you can listen to blogs while working out / having food.
-* Chat with AI to deepen your understand around a particular blog.
+* Chat with AI to deepen your understanding around a particular blog.
-* Autosave
+* Autosave blog while writing.
-* User profiles
+* User profiles.
+* Subscribe.
-* Subscriber
+* Comment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>